-Students with a terminal EMS certificate are awarded 5 credits towards the electives, EMT or EMT B, Advanced EMT or Iowa Paramedic, Paramedic or Paramedic Specialist, (State of IA or National Registry).
+Students with a terminal EMS certificate are awarded five credits towards the electives, EMT or EMT B, Advanced EMT or Iowa Paramedic, Paramedic or Paramedic Specialist, (State of IA or National Registry).

-Additional Academic Requirement(s): To receive an Associate of Applied Science degree, a student must complete all of the general education courses and bring in a certificate of completion for the required firefighting courses and 5 elective firefighting courses.
-Students will be given 33 credits for the required and elective firefighting courses -- 33 in addition to the 31 general education courses meets the minimum 64-credit requirement for an AAS degree.
+Program Prerequisites: This program is designed for firefighters already working for or volunteering for an existing fire department.
+To receive an Associate of Applied Science degree, a student must complete all of the general education courses and bring in a certificate of completion for the required firefighting courses and five elective firefighting courses.
+Students will be given 33 credits for the required and elective firefighting courses; 33 in addition to the 31 general education courses meets the minimum 64-credit requirement for an AAS degree.

 The firefighting courses are offered by the Fire Service Training Bureau and are offered at various times and locations throughout the year.

 With an annual income range of $19,639 - $38,234 and a projected growth of 3%, the career outlook for Firefighting Specialist graduates is growing.